Crystalazer/cv2_gui/README.md

 slider = create_slider("Blur",0,100,100,return_odd_int=True,tooltip="define values for blur amount")
 ```
 this will create a slider which will store the current value and when we drag the slider update the value.

+Alternatively you can use `left` and `right` arrow keys to move the last selected slider
 ```python
 while 1:
     sample = cv2.imread('sample.png')